jumalstarfoundry/candidatematcher/README.md

     git remote add upstream -m master git://github.com/sachinbhutani/meteor-openshift.git git pull -s recursive -X theirs upstream master

-Then push the repo to OpenShift
+Then commit and push the repo to OpenShift

+    git add --all
+    git commit -a -m 'nodejs'
     git push

 You should now have a NodeJs version 0.10.36  application running at: